-4 Appellant is not the only New York defendant to have been convicted under the Hate Crimes Act for property crimes involving a synagogue.
-In People v.
-Uthman, 31 A.D.3d 1179, 1180, 817 N.Y.S.2d 554, 555 (4th Dept. 2006), the Fourth Department upheld a jury verdict convicting a defendant who had burglarized and set fire to a synagogue.
+Appellant is not the only New York defendant to have been convicted under the Hate Crimes Act for property crimes involving a synagogue.
+In Uthman, 31 A.D.3d at 1180, 817 N.Y.S.2d at 555, the Fourth Department upheld a jury verdict convicting a defendant who had burglarized and set fire to a synagogue.
 The defendant was convicted of, among other crimes, burglary in the second degree as a hate crime, burglary in the third degree as a hate crime, arson in the third degree as a hate crime, and criminal mischief in the second degree as a hate crime.
-On appeal, the Fourth Department held that the evidence established that Uthman had "intentionally committed the crimes at the synagogue because of a belief or perception regarding . . . religion [or] religious practice."
-Id. (citing P.L. § 485.05(1)(b)).
+On appeal, the Fourth Department held that the evidence established that Uthman had "intentionally committed the crimes at the

-CSAIR to be felt by its Jewish congregants.
+By his own admission, Appellant was angered by the "rich fucking Jews of Riverdale."
+(Appellant's Br. at 34 (citing Ryan: 2170; Sinclair: 3289-90).)
+Appellant intended for his attack on CSAIR to be felt by its Jewish congregants.
 Rabbi Barry Dov Katz of CSAIR testified at Appellant's sentencing hearing that "the incident had rekindled painful memories of other events in Jewish history for both members of the congregation and others who saw the damage to the synagogue."
 Press Release, Bronx District Attorney's Office, Yonkers Man Receives the Maximum Sentence by Law for His Role in the Attempted Firebombing of a Riverdale Synagogue, Feb.
 23, 2003, at http://bronxda.nyc.gov/information/2003/case 14.htm.
 The greater Riverdale Jewish community is made up of ten synagogues.
 See History of Conservative Synagogue Adath Israel.
 The fear that Appellant intended to instill and did instill was felt throughout the Jewish community of greater Riverdale.
 Fear and isolation, the feelings most commonly associated with hate crimes, do not just affect one victim who is present at the moment the crime is committed.
 They permeate the community as a whole.
-See Statement of the Anti-Defamation League before the House Judiciary Subcommittee on Crime, Terrorism and Homeland Security on H.R.
-1592, the Local Law Enforcement Hate Crimes Prevention Act, April 12, 2007, at 1.
+See Statement of the Anti-Defamation League before the House Judiciary Subcommittee on Crime, Terrorism and (Cont'd from preceding page)